hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 >      thermo_style custom step time  temp press pe ke etotal density v_acn
 >      run		500
 >      ```
+>      {: .source}
 >
 > 3. Rename the input file and run it using the same Kokkos setting as before, and the identical
 >    number of GPU and MPI tasks as previously.
 Measure the performance of this run in `timesteps/s`
 >    and compare the performance of these two runs and comment on your observations.
 >